davidalovell/studio/tickler.md

 - Consider making Vox a parent object and then voices are private objects to vox (a bit like lattice)
 - Consider making seq part of vox, a seq is automatically created when a vox is created, there is a function in vox to call its contained seq

-## Crow scripts
-### Standalone
-- Script that you play without the computer
-- Script that uses a basic version of vox and seq
-- JF as only oscilator
-- Patching required for the rest of the system
-- Note sequences and master clock are from TSNM
-- TXi params generate harmony
-- Sample and hold incoming notes
-- Param 1/3 determines rate of sampling
-- Param 2/4 determines transposition
-- Crow outputs are various unsynced LFO

 ## Tape organisation system
 - Storage box for blank tapes
 - Storage box for recorded tapes